-Operations and Maintenance (S5.C.7)
+Operations and Maintenance (\$5.C.9)

-This section of the SWMP Plan provides a description of Permit requirements related to overall SWMP administration, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024 and new compliance activities will be addressed for Operations and Maintenance at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Operations and Maintenance, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and be in compliance with the new 2024 permit requirements for Operations and Maintenance.